-- Spanish auxiliaries are not restricted to specific clause types (i.e., they have full paradigms) - Spanish does not have English-like VP ellipsis in its treatment of auxiliaries, including stripping (Schmerling, 1983a; 2016: Appendix B. We will come back to this property below)
+• Spanish auxiliaries are not restricted to specific clause types (i.e., they have full paradigms)

+• Spanish does not have English-like VP ellipsis in its treatment of auxiliaries, including stripping (Schmerling, 1983a; in press: Appendix B. We will come back to this property below)

-56) a. -Who wants to come along?
+57) a. -Who wants to come along?

--I do [want to come along]!
-(Culicover & Jackendoff, 2005: 233)
+-I do [want to come along]! (from Culicover & Jackendoff, 2005: 233)